SmartMeshFoundation/Spectrum/README.md

 SmartMesh Chain is an [Ethereum-based](https://github.com/SmartMeshFoundation/SMChain) project.
 It uses a new consensus and new block reward for SmartMesh ecosystem devices and IOT.

-SMChain is still in the development stage
+SMChain is still in the development stage.

 SMChain is still in the development stage, and this version is just for testing.